specklesystems/speckle-arcgis/speckle_toolbox/README.md

 - **GraphQL API:** get what you need anywhere you want it
 - **Webhooks:** the base for a automation and next-gen pipelines
 - **Built for developers:** we are building Speckle with developers in mind and got tools for every stack
-- **Built for the AEC industry:** Speckle connectors are plugins for the most common software used in the industry such as Revit, Rhino, Grasshopper, AutoCAD, Civil 3D, Excel, Unreal Engine, Unity, QGIS (you are here), Blender and more!
+- **Built for the AEC industry:** Speckle connectors are plugins for the most common software used in the industry such as Revit, Rhino, Grasshopper, AutoCAD, Civil 3D, Excel, Unreal Engine, Unity, QGIS, ArcGIS (you are here), Blender and more!

 ### Try Speckle now!